Credible

 Here are some of the best options:

-• PSLF: Physician assistants working for the government or qualifying not-for-profit agencies may be eligible for 100% forgiveness after making 120 monthly payments in an income-driven repayment plan.
+• PSLF: Physician assistants working for the government or qualifying not-for-profit agencies may be eligible for 100% forgiveness after making 120 monthly payments under an income-driven repayment plan.

 • The National Health Service Corps Loan Repayment Program (NHSC): This program provides physician assistants up to $50,000 in loan repayment in exchange for two years of service at approved sites that provide free or discounted services to Medicare beneficiaries and others.